quoha/rsvm/README.md

 Instruction layout with word size of 16 bits.

 ```
-   bit  15     is  the D bit, D loaded from following qcell
+   bit  15     is  the D bit, D loaded from following word
    bit  14     is  the P bit, P to be added to D
    bit  13     is  the G bit, G to be added to D
    bit  13     is  the I bit, D loaded indirectly from D